Cigarettes and tobacco advertising in their heyday

 The most successful way of advertising: cigarette cards

 Cigarette manufacturers would put attractive and informative cards into their cigarette packets to encourage people to buy their particular brand.
-These cards were known as cigarette cards.
+These cards were known as cigarette cards and have their own page.

-Cigarette sales outlets would supply free books to serve as albums for complete sets of cards, so there was always pressure to complete a set and so complete an album.
+Cigarette sales outlets would supply free books to serve as albums for complete sets of cards, so there was always pressure to complete a set, so to complete an album - and of course to buy more cigarettes.
 Since no-one could tell in advance which cigarette packet would contain which card, there was always pressure on smokers to buy the brand that was most likely to contain a card that would complete a set - and to continue buying if the card in a packet was not what was needed for the set.

 A cigarette card album of the royal family

-Other ways of advertising cigarettes and tobacco in the past
+Examples of other ways of advertising cigarettes and tobacco

 A large wooden waste bin with the Player's logo on its side.

-Rubber doormat outside a tobacconists shop advertising Capstan cigarettes.
+Rubber doormat outside a tobacconist advertising Capstan cigarettes.

 Support wall below a shop window advertising St Bruno tobacco.